serwy/sitepath/README.md

 ### Batch Processing

-The `-r [file]` argument can be used to batch process a list of directories in a file.
+The `-r <file>` argument can be used to batch process a list of directories in a file and works for almost all commands.
 Blank lines and comment lines starting with `#` are ignored.

 The list of linked/copied/developed packages can be saved: